vrnetlab/vrnetlab/vr-bgp/example/README.md

 transit2 should not see peer1, peer2, transit1 ... ok
 test_bgp205 (__main__.BgpTest)
-customer bogon filtering, peer1 should not see customer1 bogon ... ok
+customer bogon filtering, peer1 should not see customer1 bogon ... ok test_bgp206 (__main__.BgpTest)
+peer1 should not see cust1 prefix with control community ... ok

 ----------------------------------------------------------------------
-Ran 11 tests in 2.292s
+Ran 12 tests in 5.743s

 OK
+kll@htpc:~/vrnetlab/vr-bgp/example$
 ```

-It's common that it takes some time for BGP convergence to settle so the first
+We can see that the first test fails which can be rather common as BGP has not
-test run might be retried (the test.py will automatically retry a test up to 10
-times with an exponential back-off timer).
+converged yet.
+Each test is automatically retried up to 10 times with an
+exponential back off timer.
+The tests are ordered such that "positive" tests,
+that look for the presence of a prefix, come first while "negative" tests that
+look for lack of prefixes come after.
+The positive tests will be retried until
+BGP has converged and we can then be sure about the result of the negative
+tests too.